 But you know, the people who find religion, religious guys, there’s lots of ’em.

-Have you ever played with Stryper ?
+Have you ever played with Stryper?

 Oh really?
 Wow!

 OK, let’s not talk about Stryper (laughs).
-How many times have you been to Sweden before ?
+How many times have you been to Sweden before?

-One time, and we didn’t get to play.
+One time and we didn’t get to play.
 It was on the Master of Puppets tour.
 We made it to Sweden, but Metallica’s bus broke down in Copenhagen, and we got here in the dead of winter, in Gothenburg.
-We got here, they broke down, so the show was cancelled.
+We got here, they broke down, so the show was canceled.
 We spent the day here, on our bus, and the heater broke on our bus (laughs).
 It was January…

 Oh god, it was fuckin’ freezing!
 We weren’t used to that.
 That was the last time we were here.